-1. Exceptions to Therapy Caps - General
+A. Exceptions to Therapy Caps - General

-The Deficit Reduction Act of 2005 directed CMS to develop exceptions to therapy caps for calendar year 2006 and those exceptions have been extended several times by subsequent legislation.
 The following policies concerning exceptions to caps due to medical necessity apply only when the exceptions process is in effect.
 With the exception of the use of the KX modifier, the guidance in this section concerning medical necessity applies as well to services provided before caps are reached.

-Instructions for contractors to manage automatic process for exceptions will be found in the Program Integrity Manual, chapter 3, section 3.4.1.2.
-Provider and supplier information concerning exceptions is in this manual and in Pub.
+Instructions for contractors to manage automatic process for exceptions will be found in the Program Integrity Manual, chapter 3, section 3.4.1.1.1.
+Provider and supplier information concerning exceptions is in this chapter and in Pub.
 100-02, chapter 15, section 220.3.
 Exceptions shall be identified by a modifier on the claim and supported by documentation.